cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 The Catalog screen lists the existing templates that the administrator has created.
 The page also provides the ability to delete and view/edit each template.

-Clicking on a template name will take you to the edit template page to view more details of the provider and the ability to edit the configurations.
+Clicking on a template name will take you to the 'Edit template' page to view more details of the provider and the ability to edit the configurations.

 .. figure:: catalog-screenshot-1.png
     :align: center